planetsizecpu/Cave-In/README.md

 **To run the game you need to copy the desired executable file from the right folder for your O.S. in the main game folder.**
 **********************************************************************************************************

 **The game also runs on interpreter!**, you need the [Red](https://www.red-lang.org/p/download.html) toolchain in your path, just download/unpack the files & folders and click on cave.red file (sources must be at the main game folder in this case).
-This way you'll see a lot of messages in the gui console that help on debug.
+This way you'll see a lot of messages in the gui console that help on debug, because I use the gui console for development and testing.

 You can also cross-compile your exe going to the `src` folder with `[PATH to Red]red -r -t [target OS] cave.red`.